 Step 2: Make sure you have the latest version of the firmware for the camera which can be found HERE.

 Step 3: Log into the camera's browser interface. then go to the "Network" tab.
 Please see the image below.

-Step 4 Log into Facebook and look for the link that says "Go Live".
+Step 4: Log into Facebook and look for the link that says "Go Live" or "live video".
 This will open a link (see below) with a live video preview.
 Scroll down until you see "Stream Setup".
-Change the option to "Use Stream Key" as seen in the picture below.
+Change the option to "Streaming software" as seen in the picture below.

-- Copy the "Server URL" (this is also known as the Domain Name) and paste it in the MRL field in the browser interface.
+- Copy the "Server URL" (this is also known as the Domain Name) and paste it in the MRL field in the browser interface stream 1.

-- Then, copy the Stream Key/Name (Please note: the key above is an example and will not work for you).
+- Copy the Stream Key/Name (Please note: the key above is an example and will not work for you).
 The final result is seen in the image below.
 Make sure to hit "Apply" on the camera's network page.